Jesse Michaels: Music

 In 1987 he formed the band Operation Ivy with guitarist Tim Armstrong, bassist Matt Freeman, and drummer Dave Mello.
 They quickly became a popular band especially at the Berkeley punk club 924 Gilman Street.
 In 1987, the group released its debut extended play Hectic on which Michaels wrote all of the lyrics.
 It was followed with an American tour which brought the group's work all around the country, and made Operation Ivy a very well respected band.
-Operation Ivy recorded and released its only studio album Energy in 1989 and broke up the same year.
-Michaels also co-wrote the music to the Green Day song "2,000 Light Years Away" from their second album Kerplunk (1992).
+Operation Ivy recorded and released its only studio album, Energy, in 1989 and broke up the same year.
+Michaels also co-wrote the music to the Green Day song "2,000 Light Years Away" from their second album, Kerplunk (1992).
 He later formed Big Rig in 1994.
 Big Rig released one extended play and played several gigs around 924 Gilman Street before breaking up.

-In 1999 after a long hiatus he formed Common Rider with Squirtgun bassist and renowned producer Mass Giorgini.
+In 1999 after a long hiatus he formed Common Rider with Squirtgun bassist and producer Mass Giorgini.
 They released two albums and toured around the country before breaking up in 2003.
 In August 2008, Jesse went on a short Southern California tour with long-time friend Jeff Ott, playing new solo songs.

 In December 2008, he participated in a small Northern California tour with Mike Park and Kevin Seconds, as well as formed a new band, Classics of Love.
 Michaels has stated in interviews and biographical material that the reason for his sporadic / intermittent involvement with music is that he does not consider himself a full-time musician, instead preferring to play music as an avocation rather than a career.

 Michaels collaborated with former Operation Ivy bandmate Tim Armstrong for the 2013 original song, "Living In A Dangerous Land" as part of the Tim Timebomb And Friends series.

+In March 2023, Michaels and Tim Armstrong along with Circle Jerks drummer Joey Castillo and Trash Talk bassist Spencer Pollard formed the band Bad Optix and released their first single called "Raid".
+Armstrong promised more songs to come.
+Less than a week after announcing the formation of the band, the band changed their name to DOOM Regulator due to a band from Seattle already being called Bad Optics.